- Market liquidity and investor sentiment drove deals and proceeds up year-on-year

-IPO activity in the Americas gained momentum overall, seeing an 18% increase in IPOs (188 total deals) and 33% increase in proceeds (US$62.4b) YTD, exceeding 2019 YTD levels.
-While the health care sector dominates YTD in number of IPOs (71), the technology sector leads in proceeds, raisingUS$22.3b through the quarter in the Americas.
+IPO activity in the Americas gained momentum overall, seeing an 18% increase in IPOs (188) and 33% increase in proceeds (US$62.4b) YTD, exceeding 2019 YTD levels.
+While the health care sector dominates YTD in number of IPOs (71), the technology sector leads in proceeds, raisingUS$22.3b through the quarter.
 The Americas have proven to be the birthplace of unicorn IPOs (companies valued at above US$1b in private markets), launching 12 of 2020’s 18 IPOs in Q3 alone.

-Asia-Pacific deal landscape grows stronger, window of opportunity remains open
+Asia-Pacific IPO landscape grows stronger, window of opportunity remains open

 YTD 2020 Asia-Pacific IPO activity has surpassed YTD 2019 activity by both volume (29%) and proceeds (88%).
 Activity in the region accelerated in part due to COVID-19 pandemic- related government stimulus policies such as employment subsidies provided to airlines in the region, for example.